faizgemini109-afk/fontpls/README.md

 ## Overview

-fontpls is a minimal cli tool for extracting font files from websites.
+`fontpls` is a minimal cli tool for extracting font files from websites.

 This tool helps web developers, designers, and typographers easily extract and reuse fonts from websites with minimal effort.

+**Please respect all font licenses when using this tool.**

 ## Installation